nikolasbasler/BEARCAVE/README.md

 -   The combined output file can be found in a "processing" folder in /trimdata/.

--   The order of prefixes in the file name reflects the order of the sequences in the file.
+-   The prifixes of the original files are all added to the combined file name of the combined file, divided by an underscore ( _ ) and the order of prefixes in the file name reflects the order of the sequences in the file.

 -   Move the combined file one folder up into /trimdata/ and delete the